wp-plugins/nextgen-gallery/readme.txt

 4. Activate the plugin

-5. Add a gallery and upload some images (the main gallery folder must have permission 777)
+5. Add a gallery and upload some images (the main gallery folder must have write permission)

 6. Go to your post/page an enter the tag '[gallery=ID]' or '[slideshow=ID]'.
 	See more tags in the FAQ section